Hopf algebroids with balancing subalgebra: Abstract

 \section{Abstract}

-Recently S.\ Meljanac proposed a construction of a class of examples of an algebraic structure with properties very close to the Hopf algebroids $H$ over a noncommutative base $A$ of other authors.
+Recently, S.\ Meljanac proposed a construction of a class of examples of an algebraic structure with properties very close to the Hopf algebroids $H$ over a noncommutative base $A$ of other authors.
 His examples come along with a subalgebra $\mathcal{B}$ of $H\otimes H$, here called the balancing subalgebra, which contains the image of the coproduct and such that the intersection of $\mathcal{B}$ with the kernel of the projection $H\otimes H\to H\otimes_A H$ is a two-sided ideal in $\mathcal{B}$ which is moreover well behaved with respect to the antipode.
 We propose a set of abstract axioms covering this construction and make a detailed comparison to the Hopf algebroids of Lu.
 We prove that every scalar extension Hopf algebroid can be cast into this new set of axioms.
+We present an observation by G.\ B\"ohm that the Hopf algebroids constructed from weak Hopf algebras fit into our framework as well.
+At the end we discuss the change of balancing subalgebra under Drinfeld-Xu procedure of twisting of associative bialgebroids by invertible 2-cocycles.